tianyue58/tp/docs/team/willyamped.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to complete an application.
-  * What it does: allows the user to mark an application as completed which means that the user has submitted all the documents required.
+  * What it does: Allows the user to mark an application as completed which means that the user has submitted all the documents required.
   * Justification: This feature improves the product significantly because a user can better organise the applications, differentiating completed and uncompleted applications.
   * Highlights: This enhancement affects existing commands.
   * For example, this feature also allows `soon` command to filter out completed applications.
   * The implementation too was challenging as it required changes to existing commands and perhaps future commands.

 * **New Feature**: Added the ability to show upcoming deadlines.
-  * What it does: allows the user to find application deadlines within specified number of days.
+  * What it does: Allows the user to find submission deadlines/ interview timings within a specified number of days.
-  * Justification: This feature improves the product significantly because a user has the flexibility to enter a the number of days within which application submissions are due.
+  * Justification: This feature improves the product significantly because a user has the flexibility to enter the number of days within which application submissions are due.
   * This serves as a reminder feature as well, helping to prevent the user from missing important deadlines.
   * Highlights: This enhancement affects existing command and many test cases needed to be changed too.
   * The implementation too was challenging as it required changes to existing commands and perhaps future commands.